Mantled Howler, Alouatta palliata

 After six months of gestation, the mother gives birth to one offspring.
 The newborn is licked clean and carried by her or his mother.
 During the first few weeks after birth, the mother nurses the infant.
 After 3 weeks, the infant begins to eat leaves.
 As the infant matures, he or she begins to ride on the mother’s back.
 When traveling on the mother’s back, the infant grasps the base of the mother’s tail with his or her own.
 The child is constantly with the mother for the first four months.
 During this time, mother and infant do not venture more than 6.5 ft (2 m) away from each other.
 Occasionally, females other than the mother may care for the child.
 At about 10-11 weeks, the baby starts to forage independently and spends much more time on his or her own.
 Males reach maturity at about 42 months and females at about 36 months.

 Mantled howler monkeys disperse seeds from the plants they eat throughout the forest, which is highly beneficial to the ecosystem.
-Their feces are used by dung beetles, which helps recycle nutrients into the soil.
+Their feces are used by dung beetles, which help recycle nutrients into the soil.

 The International Union for Conservation of Nature Red List of Threatened Species lists the mantled howler monkey as Vulnerable (IUCN, 2015), appearing on the IUCN’s Red List of Threatened Species due to habitat loss and fragmentation as a consequence of economic activities, as well as hunting for the pet trade.